Cigolem/IUGR/README.md

 This function is used to determine the strength of the Phase Amplitude Coupling between a range for lower (phase) and higher (amplitude) frequencies.
 It is modified from MX Cohen's lecture on "Multivariate cross-frequency coupling".
 Input file is the eeg signal; output file is the vector array that contains z-scored MIs

+R Codes
+Script 8: plot_trajectories
+This script is used to generate plots for trajectories for different variables including body weight, head circumference and doppler paramaters.
+Input files are data farmes that contain HC, BW and Doppler data Output files are lineplots that represent deveopmental trajectories in control and FGR group